golkit1/function_utility/README.md

 # function_utility

 Max for Live utiitiy device.
-This device using the function object to control multiple GUI objects
+This device uses the function object to control multiple GUI objects.

-you can:
-- Choose up to 4 different function ('envelope') object and for each one you can:
+You can choose up to 4 different function ('envelope') objects and for each one you can:
-- randomise the function with any selectable numbers of segments.
+- Randomise the function with any selectable number of segments.
-- select between linear mode or curve mode (curve mode let you curving the segments of the envelope using the alt(option) key (mac).
+- Select between linear or curve mode (curve mode lets you curve the segments of the envelope using the alt key (mac).
-- choose for each envelope if to start and end at zero point or to be floating (anywhere between 0 and 1 of the Y axis)
+- Choose for each envelope if to start and end at zero point or to be floating (anywhere between 0 and 1 of the Y axis).
-- map each envelope to any GUI object in Ableton (knobs, sliders, sends etc)
+- Map each envelope to any GUI object in Ableton (knobs, sliders, sends etc).
-- scale each mapped envelope using the min max live number boxes
+- Scale each mapped envelope using the min and max live number boxes

-control all the mapped envelope with main kbob (Param)
+You can control all the mapped envelopes with the main kbob (Param).

-Save different presets to the device
+You can save different presets on the device.

 Please email me at omer1789@gmail.com for any question or ideas for improvements.

-Thanks to all cycling 74' community of helping and sharing their knowledge!
+Thanks to all cycling 74' community for helping and sharing their knowledge!